 may need an extra (official) document signed by their parents, second parent or legal guardian(s) authorising them to travel.

-There are no EU rules on this matter, each EU country decides whether or not it requires such documents.
-Check, before the child travels, the requirements of the country you are travelling both from and to:
+There are no EU rules on this matter, each EU country decides if it requires the child to have an official authorisation from their parent(s) or guardian.
+Check, before the child travels, the requirements of the country you are travelling both to and from:

 - United Kingdomgben